 2/Couples who are parishioners & prepare at Saint Joseph’s Church may build their marriage file within the parish.

-3/For couples coming from another Parish, who wish to marry at Saint Joseph’s: files have to be started in your own parish with your Pastor (see below)
+3/For couples coming from another Parish, who wish to marry at Saint Joseph’s or another Church: files have to be started in your own parish with your Pastor (see below)

 Please Note: St Joseph’s Church Priests cannot accept invitations to celebrate a wedding in other churches in Paris or elsewhere in France.